 Bearer: Lukas Podlipny.

-Coat of arms designed by me, highlighted with lights and shadows, contoured in Sable, with a semi-circular outer contour and with a rough finishing.
+Coat of arms emblazoned by me, illuminated with lights and shadows, contoured in Sable, with a semi-circular external shape and with a leather finish.

 Gules, a lion rampant Or, charged with a pallet gemel chequey Argent and Sable.
 Crest: Upon a wreath Or and Gules, a demi-dragon Or, supporting with its sinister a goldfinch speaking proper.
 Motto: «Quem Timebo» Sable with initial letters Gules over a scroll Argent.